-Destiny 2 Season of Arrivals is the current season of content, and it'll lead into Destiny 2: Beyond Light in September, but Bungie took the unusual step of confirming the names of the game's next big expansions - meaning we know what to expect right up until 2022!
+Destiny 2 Season of the Splicer is the current season of content, but Destiny 2 Season 15 is fast approaching.
+Following on from the release of Beyond Light in 2020, Bungie took the unusual step of confirming the names of the game's next big expansions.

 Find out more here.